ExistensialReset/flowmosr/README.md

 > Flow is small groups making sure no one has to struggle alone — and seeing what becomes possible from there.

 Awkward attempts are part of the pattern.
-Unevenness is part of the learning.
 Failure is data.
 Share it.

 You can **try it** today.
 You **can build it long-term**.